Lazar's Patriots Mock Draft 2.0: Post-Combine, Drafting J.C. Jackson's Replacement a Likely Necessity - CLNS Media

 Sixth Round, 209th overall (projected): North Dakota State OT Cordell Volson

 Volson is a bulldozing right tackle prospect who measured at 6-6, 315-pound tackle with nearly 34-inch arms.
 Although he doesn’t have the best athletic upside, Volson’s playing strength, length, and hand power project as a power blocker in a gap-heavy scheme.
 In other words, a good fit for the Patriots’ downhill offense.
-He’s dropping to the sixth Round because he has heavy feet and limited range to protect the corner.
+He’s dropping to the sixth round because he has heavy feet and limited range to protect the corner.
 But Volson’s functional strength with improved pad level and leverage gives him traits the Patriots can develop.